Folks, just a little tease here for what's coming after the Arlen Specter and Judge Roberts story.

 So Senator Specter sends a three-page letter to Judge Roberts, and he raises pointed questions about two recent court decisions invalidating legislation that Congress passed under its authority to regulate interstate commerce.

-Well, that's gonna confuse you.
+Well, that's going to confuse you.

 Never mind.

-The power has for decades been used to produce expansive legislation, including environmental protection, civil rights laws, and the Americans with disabilities act.
+The power has for decades been used to produce expansive legislation, including environmental protection, civil rights laws, and the Americans with Disabilities Act.

 The current court has been trimming back that authority, however.